Drexel in Italy: Sport Management in Rome at AUR

 - Round trip airfare

-- Full-time Drexel tuition (please note this program is a full time program.
-Check with Drexel Central to better understand what your tuition and financial aid for this program)
+- Full-time Drexel tuition (Check with Drexel Central to better understand what your tuition and financial aid for this program)

 - Spending money